 The phrase third-party logistics first surfaced in the 1970s and 80s.
 During this time, more businesses sought to delegate their fulfillment processes to external providers.
 As e-commerce has grown, including the sheer variety of businesses that exist today, the need for customized fulfillment providers has grown with it.

-What Does 3PL Mean
+What Does 3PL Mean?

-A 3PL provider handles your warehousing, picking and packing, transportation, and delivery so you can focus on priorities.
+A 3PL provider handles your warehousing, picking and packing, transportation, and last mile delivery so you can focus on priorities.
 Utilizing a 3PL service both frees up your time and decreases the likelihood of in-house fulfillment errors.
 It’s a form of leverage that allows you to allocate more energy for big-picture concerns, like product development or branding.

 Knowing what 3PL stands for also includes identifying the right provider for your products.
 Below we break down the different 3PL company types that exist in today’s e-commerce landscape.